fundapps/TechDocs/README.md

 ## `POST /rest/api/v1/task/positions/without-enrichment`

-This method converts the Consensys csv file format into the FundApps required format for the Position Limits service.
+This method converts the Consensys or Adapptr csv file format into the FundApps required format for the Position Limits service.
 The response includes a taskId and a trackingEndpoint that can then be polled via the GET method to monitor the progress of the task through the Adapptr service.

 The `positions` parameter must be the file that you need to upload.

 The `snapshotDate` parameter must be included as a parameter in the format `yyyy-mm-dd`.
 This is the snapshot date of the positions being uploaded in the csv file.

+The `format` _[optional]_ _[default value = 2]_ parameter can be included if you prefer using different file data format.
+A list of all supported file data formats can be obtained from the [Available Nomenclatures](#available-nomenclatures-get-restapiv1nomenclatures) endpoint.

-This method works only with the FundApps Position Limits service and works with the Consensys file format only.
+This method works only with the FundApps Position Limits service.
 Please see ([here](Adapptr/Position Limits)) for an example.

 #### Sample Response